 The Quality of Care Committee improves the life of people with rheumatic and musculoskeletal diseases (RMDs) by developing recommendations, points to consider and further guidance on the prevention, diagnosis, classification, and treatment of RMDs, by optimising the methodology for collecting, interpreting and communicating data leading to EULAR’s recommendations, by acquiring the best members for EULAR’s task forces according to EULAR’s standardised operating procedures for guideline development, and by supervising the training and quality of EULAR’s pool of methodologists.

-Chair: Prof. Prof. Robert Landewé, The Netherlands
+Past Chair: Prof. Robert Landewe, The Netherlands

-Chair-elect: Uta Kiltz, Germany
+Uta Kiltz, Germany

 Bente Appel Esbensen, Denmark